gilleswaeber/emoji-keyboard/README.md

 - The [Unicode® Emoji Resources](http://unicode.org/emoji/) which contain information about emoji attributes and emoji ordering
 - The [UnicodeData](http://unicode.org/Public/3.0-Update/UnicodeData-3.0.0.html) file which contain character names

-A rebuild can be triggered in the app settings.
-It will download hard-coded versions of the spec when necessary.
+A rebuild of the Unicode database can be triggered in the app settings.
+It will download parts of the Unicode spec when necessary.